bricebai/bricebai.github.io/hivedesk.md

 ## The Team

-The team consisted of six people, and each mainly focused on product marketing.
+The main team consisted of six people, and each primarily focused on product marketing.
+The software development team for HiveDesk was based in GlowTouch's India office.
 I shared my decision decisions with the co-founder of HiveDesk and one of the product marketers.
 In the end, these two made the final calls for my designs.

 ## Observations and Research